Squier Tradition SERIES

 Squier SE-100

-The first was the Squier SE-100, sold with the Squier SP-10 amplifier.
-Interestingly, the Squier SE-100 made between 2003 and March 2007 in China, was very similar to the Tradition Strat, but it had 21 frets and an 11-hole pickguard, while the Traditions had 22 frets and an 8-hole pickguard.
-A few SE-100s were also manufactured for the European market with 22 frets and skunk stripe and were also available in Brown Sunburst finish, in addition to the more common Black.
+Interestingly, the Squier SE-100 made in China was very similar to the Tradition Strat, but it had 21 frets and an 11-hole pickguard, while the Tradition Strat had 22 frets and an 8-hole pickguard.

 The Squier SE-100 headstock was identical to that of the Tradition Strat, therefore it had a Squier Black Silkscreen logo, but did not have the Fender logo on the ball of the headstock.
+Furthermore, it didn’t have the 1996 anniversary logo and had Standard tuners, while the Tradition had 'covered' tuners. |

-A common mistake made in dating SE-100s is to believe that their serial number, printed on a sticker that was attached to the back side of the headstock and began with CAE, referred to a specific year.
-Most of the time the serial number was between CAE-000 and CAE-005, but in 2000 the SE-100 Stratocaster did not exist yet.
-Moreover, before 2003 the Stratocasters included in the Squier Pak were totally different models, as can easily be seen in the catalogs of that period!
-However, the Squier SE-100s can be dated easily because of the date written on the quality control stickers on the Pak amps.
+A common mistake made in dating Chinese SE-100s is to believe that their serial number, printed on a sticker that was attached to the back side of the headstock and began with CAE, referred to the year 2000, but in 2000 the SE-100 Stratocaster did not exist yet.
+Moreover, before 2002 the Stratocasters included in the Squier Pak were totally different models, as can easily be seen in the catalogs of that period!

 Squier SE Special